 - music venues

-Graduates from MSc Management have gone into senior management positions around the world.
-Graduates in 2012 secured jobs in a wide range of positions which included Managers (for example Department Managers, Brand Managers, Communications Managers and Sales Managers), Analysts, Auditors and Bankers.
+Graduates from MSc Management have gone into senior management positions around the world, including as Managers (for example Department Managers, Brand Managers, Communications Managers and Sales Managers), Analysts, Auditors and Bankers.

 - HR Managers in large organisations and NGOs